Posted: 03/01/2014 | March 1st, 2014

-The city is named after León, Spain and after Nicaragua was granted independence in the 1800s from Spain, the elites of León and Granada struggled over which city would become the capital (eventually Managua was picked).
+The city is named after León, Spain.
+After Nicaragua was granted independence in the 1800s from Spain, the elites of León and Granada struggled over which city would become the capital (eventually Managua was picked).
 During the struggles between the Sandinistas and Somozas in the 20th century, the city changed hands many times between the two and was a scene of constant and intense fighting (you can still see bullet marks on some buildings).
-This lasted all the way through the 1980s (which saw U.S. involvement in the Iran-Contra affair) until peace was finally established.
+This lasted all the way through the 1980s (which saw US involvement in the Iran-Contra affair) until peace was finally established.

 Now, León is a stable university town with a growing food scene, lots of markets, growing (but not overwhelming) tourism, and more colonial churches and cathedrals per capita than any other place in Nicaragua.
 I spent four days here hiking, eating, overdosing on churches, and sweltering in the heat.

 Visit the churches

 There are a lot of churches in Léon.
 I spent an entire day visiting these monuments to God and marveling at their varying levels of detail.
 Even if you’re not a religious person (I’m not), you can probably still appreciate the beauty, architecture, and history of these buildings.
 León has more churches per capita than any other place in Nicaragua!!!
-My favorites are Iglesia El Calvario, Iglesia La Recoleccion, and Iglesia de San Juan Bautista de Subtiava.
+My favorites are Iglesia El Calvario, Iglesia La Recolección, and Iglesia de San Juan Bautista de Subtiava.

 Enjoy the beach

-A short bus ride from the city, you’ll find beautiful beaches, warm water, and people taking in the surf.
-The surf isn’t as enjoyable (I’m told it’s a bit rough here) as in the southern part of the country, but if you’re looking to relax and cool off in the dry heat of the region, these beaches check all the right boxes.
+A short bus ride from the city, you’ll find beautiful beaches, warm water, and people in the surf.
+The surf isn’t as enjoyable as in the southern part of the country (I’m told it’s a bit rough here), but if you’re looking to relax and cool off in the dry heat of the region, these beaches check all the right boxes.
 Playa Poneloya is the most popular beach.